mark-whiskeyman/mark-whiskeyman.github.io/README.md

 ### Last Days of the Fyebrund
 See the [FULL TEXT HERE](https://github.com/mark-whiskeyman/mark-whiskeyman.github.io/blob/master/Enhancement_1.md).

-The first enhancement Added was for the user to buy and sell cargo.
+The first enhancement added was for the user to be able to buy and sell cargo.
 Although this seems simple there are many Software Engineering principles at use here.

   Specifically, ideas such as